mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 If **inherited** is active the field will inherit the behavior of the base endpoint, de-selecting it can set specific rules related to this route.

 :::tip
-For example, we can set that the `DELETE/` can only be reserved for a specific group of users (admin).
+For example, we can set that the `DELETE /` route can only be reserved for a specific group of users (admin).
-We must therefore choose not to inherit global settings.
-Then we de-select inherited and in the input we write: groups.admin.
+If it differes from the endpoint settings we must therefore choose not to inherit global settings; we can de-select inherited and in the input we write: `groups.admin`.

 ![route example](img/example-endpoints.png)
 :::